konashevich/Smart-Recorder-Transcriber/readme.md

 ### **1\.
 Prerequisites**

-* Python 3.7 or newer.
-You can download it from [python.org](https://www.python.org/).
+* It is tested on Python 3.13.3
 * A working microphone.